On his 80th birthday, we look back at the career of a true Manchester City legend....

 He was also instrumental in the 2-1 League Cup final win over West Brom. a year later but sustained a hairline fracture of the leg during the game which meant he missed the European Cup Winners’ Cup final just seven weeks later.

 Like many City stars of the era and since, his haul of eight England caps was scant reward for his consistency and performances at club level that merited many more appearances for his country.

 Buzzer continued to give excellent service for many years at Maine Road, becoming skipper for the 1973/74 season and leading his team out at Wembley for the 1974 League Cup final against Wolves, though he had to settle for a runners-up medal on the day.

-When Tony Book became manager in 1974, he had the difficult job of dismantling an ageing side full of former team-mates, Summerbee included, and when Burnley lodged a bid of £25,000, Book allowed one of the most distinguished No.7s in the club’s history to leave.
+When Tony Book became manager in 1974, he had the difficult job of dismantling an ageing side full of former team-mates, Summerbee included, and when Burnley lodged a bid of £25,000, Book allowed one of the most distinguished No.7s in the Club’s history to move on.

 That was Buzzer, always playing to an audience whether it was 10,000 or several million, and he was, of course, always entertaining to watch.
-He never strayed too far from Maine Road and after retiring from the game in 1981, he remained close to the club and up to 2006 was still involved with the Commercial Department and matchday programme but when a role more befitting his status was offered - that of Club Ambassador - he accepted readily and has fulfilled the position superbly for the past decade or so.
+He never strayed too far from Maine Road and after retiring from the game in 1981, he remained close to the club and up to 2006 was still involved with the Commercial Department and matchday programme, but when a role more befitting his status was offered - that of Club Ambassador - he accepted readily and has fulfilled the position superbly for more than a decade - and continues to do so.

 It’s not hard to understand why Mike Summerbee was so popular – he had everything you would want in a winger plus much more.
 He was also a born winner.